 May 5/6: Eta Aquarid meteor shower peaks.
-This promises to be quite s strong shower for southern hemisphere observers, with best rates (ZHR) expected to reach 40.
+This promises to be quite a strong shower for southern hemisphere observers, with best rates (ZHR) expected to reach 40.
 A gibbous Moon will be up for most of the night, drowning out the fainter meteors, which were shed by Halley’s Comet.
 Meteors may be seen from April 24 to May 20.
 Read our guide to seeing the Eta Aquarid meteor shower.

 June 15: Opposition of Saturn.
 The ringed planet lies in the opposite part of the sky to the Sun, as seen from Earth, and so will be visible all night long.

 July 25: Occultation of Mercury.
 The waning crescent Moon will cover Mercury as seen from the UK, but the event occurs in daylight at around 07.30 UT.
 A telescope will be needed, but great care must be taken not to point it at the Sun.

 August 7: Partial eclipse of the Moon.
 This event, where the Moon only partly enters the main dark shadow, or umbra, of the Earth in space, will b visible from Eastern Europe, Africa, Asia and Australia.
 Only the very start of the eclipse will be visible at moonset from New Zealand, and the very end from the UK and Ireland at moonrise.
 Here is our guide to observing the lunar eclipse.